cse-southeast-devcrew/openhack-durable-entities/README.md

 ![Open Hack Scenario](docs/images/KIM_OpenHack_Scenario.png)

+### Business Rule: Reconciling - On Hand Count and Shipment Updates

+The business rule for this use case is kept deliberately simple; it does not fully reflect the business rules dictating actual scenarios in stores.

+For each item in a particular store:

+- **Shipment**: will increment the count of items in the inventory for the store.
+- **On Hand**: will replace the count of items in the inventory for the store.

 ## Open Hack Methodology

 To complete the open hack, the participant will have to go through a series of challenges.
 The challenges are: